 Ezekiel 24:12 said about the people of Jerusalem, "They had wearied themselves with lies, wore themselves out, concocting deceptions."
 Somebody said people go to hell sweating.

 It also brings them under Satan's control.
-They walk according to the prince of the power of the heir.
-The spirit that works in the children of disobedience.
-They're children of the Devil.
-They do the deeds of their father, the Devil.
+They walk according to the prince of the power of the air, the spirit that works in the children of disobedience.
+They're children of the devil.
+They do the deeds of their father, the devil.
 They're slaves.
 It brings them, therefore, under God's wrath.
 They are children of wrath.
 They will be the objects of God's wrath.

 Sin causes the heart never to be satisfied, never to be satisfied.
-And all the best of life when you've gained brings you, as what Solomon said, "Vanity, vanity, all is vanity.
+And all the best of life when you've gained it brings you, is what Solomon said, "Vanity, vanity, all is vanity.
 Empty, empty, everything is empty."

 Summing all of this up, we could safely say sin has pronounced a curse on every human being, and that curse has temporal implications and eternal implications.
 In time and in life, it brings to all of mankind pain and suffering and sorrow and trouble.
 And in eternity it brings eternal judgment and eternal punishment.

 Very simple statement made here.
-It is this: if you ever broke God's law one time, you're cursed.
+It is this: If you ever broke God's law one time, you're cursed.
 You're cursed.
 If you don't abide by all things written in the book of the law at all times and perform them all in perfection, you are cursed.
 Cursed in time and cursed in eternity.
 This is the curse of the law.
 It's also referred to in verse 13: The curse of the law.

 And in verse 10, Paul is quoting from Deuteronomy 27:26, which says, "Cursed is everyone who doesn't abide by all things written in the book of the law to perform them."
 God gave his law and God said, "Break it and you're cursed."

 Now, this is an impossible situation.
 That's exactly right.
 It is absolutely impossible.
 You...
-You can't keep the Law of God.
+You can't keep the law of God.
 Therefore, we're all cursed.
 That's exactly what Scripture says.
-We are all cursed, we are all on the way to hell, we are all children of wrath under God's judgment.
+We are all cursed, we are all on the way to hell; we are all children of wrath under God's judgment.

 What is the nature of this cursing?
-Well, if you were go back into Deuteronomy 27 and 28 - you don't have to do that now - but you will read - I'll read just a few excerpts - you would read about what curses God pronounced on people.
-They've violated his law.
-To dramatize what they meant, listen to what God says - and I'll give you some excerpts from Deuteronomy.
+Well, if you were go back into Deuteronomy 27 and 28 - you don't have to do that now - but you would read - I'll read just a few excerpts - you would read about what curses God pronounced on people.
+They violated his law.
+To dramatize what they meant, listen to what God says, and I'll give you some excerpts from Deuteronomy.

 The Psalms are also full of curses.
 "God will shatter the heads of His enemies, add to them punishment upon punishment.
-Return sevenfold into the bosom of our neighbor that taunts with which have taunted thee o Lord.
+Return sevenfold into the bosom of our neighbors the taunts with which they have taunted thee, oh Lord.
 Let there be none to extend kindness to him or any to pity his fatherless children.
 Happy shall he be who takes your little ones and dashes them against the rock."

 Such strong language.
 C.S.
-Lewis said in some of the psalms the spirit of hatred strikes us in the face like heat from the furnace.
+Lewis said in some of the Psalms the spirit of hatred strikes us in the face like heat from a furnace.
 And R.N.
-Benson wrote in 1901, a book entitled War Songs of the Prince of Peace, and it he said no less than 39 psalms were war songs.
-Talking about God's wrath.
+Benson wrote in 1901, a book entitled War Songs of the Prince of Peace, and it he said no less than thirty-nine Psalms were war songs, talking about God's wrath.

-One study in 1974 concluded that 84 psalms were not fit for Christians to sing.
-The prophet Naemsaid, "The Lord is a jealous God avenging, the Lord is avenging and wrathful, the Lord takes vengeance on his adversaries, keeps wrath for His enemies.
-Who can stand before his indignation, who can endure the heat of His anger.
+One study in 1974 concluded that eighty-four Psalms were not fit for Christians to sing.
+The prophet Nahum said, "The Lord is a jealous God, avenging, the Lord is avenging and wrathful, the Lord takes vengeance on his adversaries, keeps wrath for His enemies.
+Who can stand before his indignation?
+Who can endure the heat of His anger?
 His wrath is poured out like fire and the rocks are broken asunder by Him."
 So it goes.

-Jeremiah said, "Behold the day of the Lord comes cruel with wrath and fierce anger, a desolation in the Earth, destroy sinners."
-"God's wrath" - Romans 1:18 says, "it's revealed from heaven against all unrighteousness and ungodliness of men."
+Jeremiah said, "Behold the Day of the Lord comes cruel with wrath and fierce anger, a desolation in the earth to destroy sinners."
+"God's wrath," Romans 1:18 says, "is revealed from heaven against all unrighteousness and ungodliness of men."
 And even Jesus pronounced curses.
 It was Jesus, you know, who said, "Depart from me you cursed into everlasting fire," Matthew 25:41.

-It was Jesus who pronounced curses on Besaeadicof _____.
+It was Jesus who pronounced curses on Bethsaida and Capernaum.
 You see, inability to bring the law puts us under curse, a real curse.
 Not an imaginary one, not a fanciful one, a real curse, a curse from God himself.
-And Romans 12:19 says, "Vengeance is mine.
-I will repay."
+And Romans 12:19 says, "Vengeance is mine; I will repay."
 The effect of God's curse is judgment, doom, destruction and it will come.